By Jim Langley

 Tip: An “advanced” version of this wheel repair (and even more fun), consists of raising the wheel over your hand and slamming the wobble onto the ground (grass, please, not pavement) to straighten it.
 Important note: Never attempt to ride home if the wheel is warped so badly it’s rubbing against the frame because it’s entirely possible to wear a hole right through your frame or fork, especially if you ride a carbon bicycle.

 I hope these last-chance repairs help you out on the road.
-Don’t forget to share your stories of fixing bicycles with nothing but inspiration and roadside debris in the Comments below the Newsletter version of this article.
+Don’t forget to share your stories of fixing bicycles with nothing but inspiration and roadside debris in the comments.